jacekbogdanski/hottea/README.md

+# Hottea

-Jubjub has been created to separate data management in business and data layers in a functional programming way.
+Hottea has been created to separate data management in business and data layers in a functional programming way.
 It allows for manipulating, validation and association handling of the business entities and at the same time keeping advantages of data immutability.

 Example: